A python module to extract all the content of an Excel document and enable calculation without Excel

 pip install koala2

-alternatively, you can dowload it and install it manually:
+alternatively, you can download it and install the last version from github:

 Koala is still in early stages of developement and feel free to leave us issues when you encounter a problem.